Patient education: Miscarriage (Beyond the Basics)

 ●Previous miscarriage — Having a miscarriage in the past may increase the risk for a future miscarriage.

 ●Smoking — Smoking more than 10 cigarettes a day increases the risk of miscarriage.

 ●Alcohol — No amount of alcohol is known to be safe during pregnancy because it can cause health problems for the baby.
 Drinking alcohol also increases the risk of miscarriage.

 ●Fever — Pregnant women who develop fevers of 100ºF (37.8ºC) or more appear to have an increased risk of miscarriage.

 ●Trauma — Trauma to the uterus can increase the risk of miscarriage.
 This includes some forms of prenatal testing, such as amniocentesis or chorionic villus sampling.
 The effect of minor trauma to the mother’s abdomen is unknown, because during early pregnancy the uterus is generally protected from blunt trauma.
-(See "Patient information: Amniocentesis (Beyond the Basics)" and "Patient information: Chorionic villus sampling (Beyond the Basics)".)
+(See "Patient education: Amniocentesis (Beyond the Basics)" and "Patient education: Chorionic villus sampling (Beyond the Basics)".)

 ●Other causes — Women who are exposed to certain substances or conditions may have an increased risk of congenital abnormalities and miscarriage.
 This includes exposure to certain infections, medications, radiation, physical stresses, and environmental chemicals.

 It does not appear the caffeine intake increases the risk of miscarriage, with the possible exception of intake of very high levels (ie, 1000 mg, or 10 cups of coffee, over 8 to 10 hours).